jefkine/UserTrailJS/README.md

 Example:

         var elementsToTrack = [
 		{
-          element: "input-1",
+		  element     : "input-1",
 		  events      : ["mouseup", "touchend"],
-          eventType   : "tracking", // can be ignored elementType : "cssClass" // can be ignored },
+		  eventType   : "tracking", // can be ignored elementType : "cssClass"  // can be ignored
+		},
 		{
-          element: "video-1",
+		  element     : "video-1",
 		  events      : ["pause", "play", "seeked", "volumechange", "error"], eventType   : "tracking", // can be ignored elementType : "id"        // can be ignored
 		}
         ];

-	 for (var i = 0; i < elementsToTrack.length; i++) {
+	for (var i = 0; i < elementsToTrack.length; i++)
+	{

 	    var el = elementsToTrack[i];

-	    new Trail({
+	    new UserTrail({

 	      trackingCount       : i,
 	      trackingElement     : el.element,
 	      trackingEvents      : el.events,
 	      trackingEventType   : el.eventType,
 	      trackingElementType : el.elementType,
-	      trackApiEndpoint    : '/trackEndpoint',  // can be ignored for a value set in trail.js sessApiEndpoint     : '/sessApiEndpoint' // can be ignored for a value set in trail.js
+	      trackApiEndpoint    : '/trackEndpoint',  // can be ignored for a value set in usertrail.js sessApiEndpoint     : '/sessApiEndpoint' // can be ignored for a value set in usertrail.js

 	    });

 	}

   No HTML update is neccessary!
 Works with the existing HTML.